qeeqbox/authentication-bypass/README.md

 <p align="center"> <img src="https://raw.githubusercontent.com/qeeqbox/authentication-bypass/main/content/authentication-bypass.svg"></p>

-An application includes development variables that are used for testing only.
-A threat actor can exploit this feature by using the same development variables to access the application
+A threat actor is able to bypass the access controllers and gain access to the target

 Clone this current repo recursively
 ```sh